alexstojda/SOEN341/readme.md

 1. Install [Laragon WAMP](https://sourceforge.net/projects/laragon/files/releases/3.2/laragon-wamp.exe/download)
 3. Run PHPStorm / IDEA and create a new project from Github in your laragon's documents root folder.
 (Typically located in `{LARAGON_INSTALL}/www/`)
 3. Laragon should now list your new project.
 Open the control panel and hit start all.
+4. Open Terminal (the laragon one) in SOEN341 folder and type `composer update` You can continue setting up while it fetches all our dependencies for you.

 ## Configuring your local environment :
 ### Apache config